Staying safe when rock fishing

 The Rock Fishing Safety Act 2016 (NSW) came into effect on 1 December 2016.

-Due to the number of fatalities, the Randwick City local government area (LGA) has been chosen as the first location to implement this new law with a trial of mandatory lifejackets until 31 May 2018.
-There is a moratorium on fines during this period.
+Due to the number of fatalities, the Randwick City local government area (LGA) has been chosen as the first location to implement this new law.
+An on the spot fine of $100 applies to those fishing without an approved lifejacket from 1 June 2018.

-During this trial, you MUST wear an appropriate lifejacket whenever you rock fish anywhere in the Randwick LGA.
+This means you must wear an appropriate lifejacket whenever you rock fish anywhere in the Randwick LGA.
 Anyone who is helping you rock fish in the Randwick LGA, as well as children in your care, MUST also wear an appropriate lifejacket.